pattycmiller/resume_ada/README.md

 # resume_ada
-This repository if the resume for Patty C. Miller
+This repository of the resume for Patty C. Miller.
+I hope this works.